 Every country recognizes an individual as both its citizen and a citizen of the second state.
 So, a holder of two passports may “do his/her duty” to only one of the states, e.g. to serve in the army of one state only.
 The states should have a relevant treaty, e.g. Russia concluded such treaty with Tajikistan.

-Every state recognizes an individual as its citizen independent of his/her relationships with other states.
-A citizen has his/her duties before the both countries.
+Every state recognizes an individual as its citizen, independent of his/her relationships with other states.
+A citizen has his/her duties before both the countries.
 Some states do not recognize the right for multiple citizenship, while other states provide such possibility, but with reservations and limitations.
-For example, Germany requires to abandon the former passport, while Spain is ready to “share” its subjects with Portugal and South American countries.
+For example, Germany requires abandoning the former passport, while Spain is ready to “share” its subjects with Portugal and South American countries.
 The US expects every new citizen to swear a formal oath, but it is rather a ritual and not a legal procedure.
 The Russian Federation has no obstacles for getting the second citizenship, but it requires that relevant authorities be notified if and when an individual gets an additional passport.

 - political regime, existing laws;